Tanych/http-client-hint-reliability/draft-victortan-http-client-hint-reliability.md

 # Acknowledgments
 {:numbered="false"}

-This document has benefited from contributions and suggestions from David Benjamin, Ilya Grigorik, Nick Harper, Matt Menke, Aaron Tagliaboschi, Victor Vasiliev, Yoav Weiss, and others.
+This document has benefited from the work of David Benjamin in {{I-D.davidben-http-client-hint-reliability}}, contributions and suggestions from Ilya Grigorik, Nick Harper, Matt Menke, Aaron Tagliaboschi, Victor Vasiliev, Yoav Weiss, and others.